+Our critical accounting policies are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in the Amended Annual Report and the notes to the audited financial statements appearing elsewhere in the Amended Annual Report.
+During the nine months ended September 30, 2022, there were no material changes to our critical accounting policies from those discussed in our 2021 Annual Report.
 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 This guidance requires recognition of most lease liabilities on the balance sheet to give investors, lenders, and other financial statement users a more comprehensive view of a company's long-term financial obligations, as well as the assets it owns versus leases.
 ASU 2016-02 will be effective for fiscal years beginning after December 15, 2021, and for interim periods within annual periods after December 15, 2022.
 In July 2018, the FASB issued ASU 2018-11 making transition requirements less burdensome.
 The standard provides an option to apply the transition provisions of the new standard at its adoption date instead of at the earliest comparative period presented in the Company's financial statements.
 We are currently evaluating the impact that this guidance will have on our financial statements as well as the expected adoption method.
-We do not believe the adoption of this standard will have a material impact on our financial statements.
+The adoption of this standard will not have a material impact on our financial statements.